borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Breadth-First Search/JS.md

-Let's explore the Breadth-First Search (BFS) algorithm, its JavaScript implementation, output, time complexity, space complexity, and a summary.
+*Let's explore the Breadth-First Search (BFS) algorithm, its JavaScript implementation, output, time complexity, space complexity, and a summary.*

-Breadth-First Search (BFS):
+# Breadth-First Search (BFS)

-Breadth-First Search is a graph traversal algorithm that explores all the vertices in a graph level by level.
-It starts from a given source vertex and visits all its neighbors first before moving on to their neighbors.
-BFS uses a queue data structure to keep track of the vertices to be explored.
+-   Breadth-First Search is a graph traversal algorithm that explores all the vertices in a graph level by level.
+-   It starts from a given source vertex and visits all its neighbors first before moving on to their neighbors.

-JavaScript Implementation:
+-   BFS uses a queue data structure to keep track of the vertices to be explored.

+**`JavaScript Implementation:`**

 ```javascript
 class Graph {